List of Soul Reapers in Bleach: Ichibe'e Hyōsube

 Ichibe'e Hyōsube (兵主部 一兵衛, Hyōsube Ichibe'e) is the commander of the Royal Guard, holding the title "Monk Who Calls the Real Name" (真名呼和尚, Manako Oshō).
 Ichibe'e is credited with having named everything in the Soul Society.
 Since he coined the term in the first place, he knows the name of every zanpakutō wielded by every Soul Reaper ever, as well as their true names that even their wielders may not yet have learned themselves.
 Although Ichibe'e typically presents himself as a loud, friendly, and upbeat man with a strong sense of duty, this is actually just a facade to hide the fact that he is utterly obsessed with maintaining the balance between the three worlds and has no respect for anyone who desires to destroy that balance for any reason.
 He also comes off as mysterious and secretive to his subordinates, with several captains having questioned his true motives on occasion.

 Ichibe'e's zanpakutō is Ichimonji (一文字) and takes the form of a large calligraphy brush.
 It is released by the command "Blacken" (黒めよ, Kuromeyo).
 In Ichimonjis shikai state, the brush takes the form of a curved blade, while the handle remains the same.
 Ichimonji has the ability to release ink with every swing it takes.
 Anything that its ink covers loses its name and powers.
 It also wields control over the abstract concept of "blackness".
 Ichimonjis bankai is Shirafude Ichimonji (しら筆 一文字).
 It is uniquely activated by calling out "Shinuchi" (真打, Headliner) instead of "bankai", as Ichimonji was the first zanpakutō to acquire an evolved form long before the term bankai existed.
 Upon activation, Ichimonji becomes a long, thick thread that coils in the air around Ichibe'e.
 With Shirafude Ichimonji, Ichibe'e can give and change the name of those who have been struck by the ink of Ichimonji by writing kanji on their body; doing so gives his target the properties and abilities of the name granted.
 Ichibe'e's zanpakuto is inspired by a katana called "Kiku-ichimonji", believed to have belonged to Captain Okita of the Shinsengumi.

-He is voiced by Naomi Kusumi in the Japanese version of the anime and Aaron LaPlante in the English dub.
+He is voiced by Naomi Kusumi in the original Japanese version of the anime and Aaron LaPlante in the English dub.